dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### DO type annotate public declarations whose type isn't inferred.

 Type annotations are important documentation for how a library should be used.
-They form boundaries between regions of a program to pin down where a type error originates from.
+They form boundaries between regions of a program to isolate the source of a type error.

 {:.bad-style}
 <?code-excerpt "misc/lib/effective_dart/design_bad.dart (type_annotate_public_apis)"?>